HadrienG/tutorials/docs/nanopore.md

 !!! question
     How many nanopore reads do we have?

+!!! question
+    How long is the longest read?

+!!! question
+    What is the average read length?

 ## Adapter trimming

 We'll use [porechop](https://github.com/rrwick/Porechop) to remove the adapters from the reads.